Open-Models-Startup/docs-vite/docs/platform/icreate/project-config.md

 # {{ $frontmatter.title }}

-Projects based on iHub can be configured in the following ways:
+Projects based on iCreate can be configured in the following ways:

 1. [with project files](#with-project-files) (`package.json` or `.OpenModelsrc`),
 2. [with URL parameters](#with-url-parameters).